Furniture Glossary®

 Dining Chair:

-Dining chairs, often called "side chairs", are upright, standard dining chairs without arms, and they are typically made of wood.
+Dining chairs, sometimes called "side chairs", are upright, standard dining chairs without arms, and they are typically made of wood.

 Arm Chair: